PrestaShop/prestashop.github.io/news/_posts/2016-05-10-prestashop-coding-standards.md

 You can (and should :wink:) already use these standards.
 We will not reject your contributions for now if you do not respect them, there will be a transitional phase.
 We will ask you to respect these standards from 1st July, 2016 onward.

-Don't be worry, during that transition phase, we will gladly help you and indicate you what you could improve for the next time.
+Don't worry, during that transition phase, we will gladly help you and indicate you what you could improve for the next time.

 ### In which cases do I have to use those standards?